 It is important to note that some organisations have moved in or out of the civil service over the time period charted, meaning that these figures may reflect transfers between the civil service and the wider public sector, rather than a conscious reduction or increase in staff numbers.

-Civil servants in Wales are the most satisfied on five of the nine engagement themes and overall engagement index in the Civil Service People Survey, including on ‘Pay and Benefits’ where its score is five percentage points higher than the next most satisfied region.
-By contrast, civil servants in the South East had the lowest or joint lowest engagement scores on six themes, making it the region with the lowest scores on more themes than any other.
+Civil servants in Wales are the most satisfied or joint most satisfied on six of the nine engagement themes and overall engagement index in the Civil Service People Survey, including on ‘Pay and Benefits’ where its score is three percentage points higher than the next most satisfied region.
+By contrast, UK civil servants in Northern Ireland had the lowest engagement scores on six themes, making it the region with the lowest scores on more themes than any other.
+It is important to note that these engagement scores do not include those civil servants employed by the Northern Ireland Civil Service - for further details see the definition below.

 Civil service definition